rdswift/OpenPost/README.md

 `-p, --file-path FILEPATH` sets the output directory for the temporary HTML file to `FILEPATH`.
 If not set, this defaults to the current directory.

+`-s, --stdin KEY` sets the form key to use for input read from stdin (pipe or redirect).
+If not set, this defaults to 'stdin'.

 The file name for the temporary HTML file is set using one of:

 - `-r, --random-name` sets the temporary HTML file name to a random string.